 Problem Action The external monitor is blank.
 Do the following: 1.
 Connect the external monitor to another computer to make sure it works.
 2. Reconnect the external monitor to your computer.
 3. Start the ThinkPad Configuration program.
-4. Click on External Display () or LCD + External Display () on the toolbar in the ThinkPad Configuration program.
-If nothing appears on the external monitor, have it serviced.

-Problem Action Problem You cannot set a higher resolution than the present one on your external monitor.
-Make sure that: The display driver is installed correctly by doing the following: 1.
-Click on Start, and move the cursor to Settings and Control Panel.
-2. Click on Control Panel, and then double-click on Display.
-3. Select the Settings tab in the "Display Properties" window.
-4. Click on the Advanced button.
-5. Click on the Adapter tab.
-Make sure it shows "NeoMagic MagicMedia 256AV."
-6. Click on the OK button.
+4. Click on External Display () or LCD + External Display () on the toolbar in the ThinkPad Configuration.
+If nothing appears on the external monitor, have the computer serviced.
+You cannot set a higher resolution than the present one on your external monitor.
+Make sure that: The display driver is installed correctly by doing the following: Click on Start.
+Move the cursor to Settings and Control Panel.
+Click on Control Panel, and then double-click on Display.
+Select the Settings tab in the "Display Properties" window.
+Click on the Advanced button.
+Click on the Adapter tab.
+Make sure that it shows "NeoMagic MagicGraph 128XD."
 If you are not sure that the display driver is installed correctly, reinstall it.
-An appropriate monitor type is selected by doing the following: 1.
-Click on Start, and move the cursor to Settings and Control Panel.
-2. Click on Control Panel, and then double-click on Display.
-3. Select the Settings tab in the "Display Properties" window.
-4. Click on the Advanced button.
-5. Click on the Monitor tab.
-6. Click on the Change button.
+An appropriate monitor type is selected by doing the following: Click on Start.
+Move the cursor to Settings and Control Panel.
+Click on Start.
+Move the cursor to Settings and Control Panel.
+Click on Control Panel, and then double-click on Display.
+Select the Settings tab in the "Display Properties" window.
+Click on the Advanced button.
+Click on the Advanced button.
+Click on the Advanced button.
+Click on the Change button.
+Click on the Change button.
 The "Update Device Driver Wizard" appears.
-7. Follow the instructions on the screen by selecting Display a list of all the drivers in a specific location, so you can select the driver you want, and then Show all hardware.
-8. Select Manufacturers and Models for your monitor.9.
-Click on the OK button to close the "Advanced Property" window.
-10. Set Color and Screen area in the "Display Properties" window.11.
-Click on the OK button.
+Follow the instructions on the screen by selecting Display a list of all the drivers in a specific location, so you can select the driver you want, and then Show all hardware.
+Select Manufacturers and Models for your monitor.
+Click on OK to close the "Advanced Property" window.
+Sel Color and Screen area in the "Display Properties" window.